- Sometimes when we hear that the Holy Spirit enables us to believe the gospel,

 not see and savor any of this divine glory, that person does not

-• A professing Christian can have many right words but no spiritual fruit.
+have saving faith. - A professing Christian can have many right words but no spiritual fruit.
 What is wrong?

 The supernatural change from darkness to light has not happened.